 Next, set the valve box on top of the drain shut-off valve.

 Add some silicone around the drain to seal from leaking.

 Attach your backwash hose to a short piece of pvc pipe with the hose clamp (#8 supplies), and simply push the pvc pipe into the hole

 My hose will divert the dirty pond water to any part of my yard!

 To drain, simply twist the drain shut-off valve

 To go a step further, my handy hubby welded up this cool little extension tee handle so that I don’t even have to stick my hand down into the valve box to drain the pond.
 Simply stick the bottom end of this extension onto the handle of the drain valve and twist!

-To create the water fall, a simple line of PVC was connected to my on/off water spicket, and ran up and along the side of the chicken coop, overhanging a little ways from the roof.
+To create the water fall, a simple line of PVC was connected to my on/off water spicket, and run up along the side of the chicken coop.
+I attached another 9o degree elbow and ran more pipe along the roof so it was overhanging a little ways from the edge.
 A 45 degree coupling was pushed onto the end of the pipe to direct the water slightly to the right, and smack dab into the pond.

 Have a Lucky Ducky Day!!!